pedroCX486/klonoa_stickers_whatsapp/README.md

 # Klonoa Sticker Pack for Whatsapp

-  - Featuring 25 emojis from Klonoa Heroes
+  - Featuring 25 emojis from Klonoa Heroes (update: and now more!)
   - Fully opensource!

 ## Notes